Kamaal R. Khan: Biography

-He has since shifted to the profession of a YouTuber, posting film reviews and box office analysis.
+He has posted film reviews and box office analyses on YouTube.
 These videos, which often target Indian celebrities, have attracted controversy.
-Carry Minati, another Indian YouTuber, roasted Khan in a 2016 video "KRK India's Best Film Actor/Producer/Critic".
-Mika Singh, an Indian singer, released a diss track against Khan, "#krkkutta: Barking Dog - Mika Singh" in 2021.
+Mika Singh, an Indian singer, released a diss track against Khan, "#krkkutta: Barking Dog – Mika Singh" in 2021.

 He was a candidate in the 2014 Indian general election for the Lok Sabha (lower house of the Indian Parliament) from the Samajwadi Party.
 He quit the party citing differences with Samajwadi Party leader Abu Azmi's son Farhan Azmi and contested as an independent politician but did not win.
 He also has business interests in Dubai.

-Kamal R Khan has been at the centre of controversies since 2005.
+Khan has been at the center of controversies since 2008.
 Courts in Mumbai granted injunctions to restrict Khan from posting defamatory content against actor Salman Khan and producers Nikhil Dwivedi and Vashu Bhagnani in separate cases in 2021.
 He was arrested and detained in 2022 by the Mumbai Police, when returning from Dubai where he had been residing, for complaints (filed by Yuva Sena politician Rahul Kanal) on his 2020 tweets against Akshay Kumar-starrer Laxmii, a 2020 LGBT film dealing with transgender issues (hijras), and tweets against director Ram Gopal Varma.
 After spending nine days in judicial custody, he was granted bail for the tweets and for a separate 2021 sexual molestation complaint filed by model Taashaa Hayaat.

+In March 2023, actor Manoj Bajpayee filed a defamation case against Khan citing derogatory remarks calling him a "drug addict" on Twitter in 2021.
+Khan was summoned by the Indore district court and issued an arrest warrant when he failed to appear.